-The Solicitors Qualifying Examination (SQE) is replacing the traditional route to qualifying as a solicitor (via the Legal Practice Course (LPC) and training contract) from September 2021.
+The Solicitors Qualifying Examination (SQE) replaced the traditional route to qualifying as a solicitor (via the Legal Practice Course (LPC) and training contract) in September 2021.
 Under this new regime, aspiring solicitors must pass stages 1 and 2 of the SQE along with two years of Qualifying Work Experience (QWE) to join the roll of solicitors in England and Wales.
 The Solicitors Regulation Authority (SRA) has created this deeply comprehensive examination to thoroughly assess the legal knowledge and skills of candidates.
-Extensive preparation will thus be crucial for candidates to pass this difficult assessment.
+Extensive preparation through self-study or with the help of a training provider will thus be crucial for candidates to pass this difficult assessment.

 It is important to remember that the purpose of your SQE preparation is not just to pass the exam, but to become a competent professional solicitor.
 Therefore, it is essential that you plan your preparation with enough time to truly understand and absorb the legal concepts in long-term memory.